Skip to main content

 Keyboard shortcuts

 Keyboard shortcuts may vary by platform and terminal.
-Press ? to see available shortcuts for your environment.macOS users: Option/Alt key shortcuts (Alt+B, Alt+F, Alt+Y, Alt+M, Alt+P) require configuring Option as Meta in your terminal:
+In fullscreen rendering, press ? in the transcript viewer to see available shortcuts there.macOS users: Option/Alt key shortcuts (Alt+B, Alt+F, Alt+D, Alt+Y, Alt+P) require configuring Option as Meta in your terminal.
+See Enable Option key shortcuts on macOS for the setting in each terminal.

 General controls